Hugh Dallas: Refereeing career

 Dallas was born in Allanton, near Shotts.

 He refereed his first amateur match in 1982 between Motherwell Bridgeworks and Victoria AFC.

 His first foreign engagement came in 1988 when he was a linesman at a Cup Winners' Cup tie between Sampdoria and Carl Zeiss Jena.
 While running the line at the 1993 Toulon Tournament, Dallas stopped a match between Czechoslovakia and Portugal after spotting a serious injury to Czech player Martin Svedik.
 Dallas was credited with saving the player's life and thanked by Ivan Kopecky, the coach of the Czech team, for his intervention.

 Early in his career, Dallas took the advice of Brian McGinlay and began to referee international matches in a different way to those in Scotland.
 Dallas contends that foreign players dive more than their Scottish counterparts and that the diving of foreign players who enter Scottish football is reduced by Scottish match officials.

 Dallas was one of 12 referees selected to officiate at the 1996 Summer Olympics in the USA.
 During the tournament Dallas was the referee at three group matches.

 In June 1997, Dallas refereed an important 1998 FIFA World Cup qualification match between Spain and the Czech Republic.
-Early in the second half, Alfonso Pérez fell over in the Czech penalty area at least two metres away from Czech goalkeeper Pavel Srníček, but Dallas awarded a penalty kick to Spain.
+Early in the second half, Alfonso Pérez fell over in the Czech penalty area close to, but untouched by, Czech goalkeeper Pavel Srníček, but Dallas awarded a penalty kick to Spain.
 In 2003, Dallas rated the mistake as the worst of his career.
 Dallas admitted to embarrassment and guilt after the match, as the penalty kick proved decisive in giving a 1–0 win to Spain.
 Their defeat cost the Czech Republic any chance of qualifying for the 1998 FIFA World Cup.

 UEFA offered Dallas police protection after he awarded Italy a late penalty in their 2–1 win over Turkey at Euro 2000.
 Dallas' former colleague Brian McGinlay said that the penalty decision was wrong, but nevertheless claimed Dallas was "the best referee in Britain."
 Dallas was the fourth official in the semi–final match between France and Portugal.
 Dallas was not disappointed to miss the final as he "never imagined that the final was a possibility.'
 During the routine review of matches, Dallas' performance in the early matches was given the equivalent of a gold star by UEFA committee member Ken Ridden.
 The committee were also impressed by his man management skills.

 Dallas presided over AC Milan's exit from the 2000–01 UEFA Champions League, in a 1–1 draw at the San Siro.
 The crowd pelted Dallas with missiles including coins, fruit, bottles and cigarette lighters as he left the field under police protection.